chicheongweng/bxn-exchange-design/README.md

 5. **Notification:**
     - The Notification Service consumes the `OrderCreated`, `TradeExecuted`, and `WalletUpdated` events to notify the user about the order status, trade execution, and wallet balance update.

-#### Example Flow 2: Portfolio Management
+#### Example Flow 2: position Management

-1. **Portfolio Creation:**
+1. **position Creation:**
-    - An admin sends a `POST /api/Portfolios` request to the Portfolio Service to create a new Portfolio.
+    - An admin sends a `POST /api/positions` request to the position Service to create a new position.
-    - The Portfolio Service creates the Portfolio and publishes a `PortfolioUpdated` event.
+    - The position Service creates the position and publishes a `positionUpdated` event.

-2. **Portfolio Update:**
+2. **position Update:**
-    - The admin sends a `PUT /api/Portfolios/{id}` request to update Portfolio details.
+    - The admin sends a `PUT /api/positions/{id}` request to update position details.
-    - The Portfolio Service updates the Portfolio and publishes a `PortfolioUpdated` event.
+    - The position Service updates the position and publishes a `positionUpdated` event.

-3. **Portfolio Deletion:**
+3. **position Deletion:**
-    - The admin sends a `DELETE /api/Portfolios/{id}` request to delete a Portfolio.
+    - The admin sends a `DELETE /api/positions/{id}` request to delete a position.
-    - The Portfolio Service deletes the Portfolio and publishes a `PortfolioUpdated` event.
+    - The position Service deletes the position and publishes a `positionUpdated` event.

-4. **Portfolio Quantity Update:**
+4. **position Quantity Update:**
-    - The Portfolio Service consumes the `TradeExecuted` event to update the quantities of Portfolios owned by the user.
+    - The position Service consumes the `TradeExecuted` event to update the quantities of positions owned by the user.
-    - The Portfolio Service publishes a `PortfolioUpdated` event.
+    - The position Service publishes a `positionUpdated` event.

 5. **Notification:**
-    - The Notification Service consumes the `PortfolioUpdated` event to notify users about Portfolio updates.
+    - The Notification Service consumes the `positionUpdated` event to notify users about position updates.

 6. After updating the wallet balances, the Ledger Service publishes a `WalletUpdated` event.